shandley/hecatomb/README.md

 trimming methods.
 Current options are `fastp` (default), `prinseq`, `roundAB`, `filtlong` (longreads), `cutadapt` (FASTA input), and `notrim` (skip trimming).
 See Trimnami's documentation for more information.

+### Configuration

+You can configure advanced parameters for Hecatomb.
+Copy the default config: `hecatomb config`.
+Edit the config file in your favourite text editor: `nano hecatomb.out/hecatomb.config.yaml`.

 ## Dependencies

 The only dependency you need to get up and running with Hecatomb is [conda](https://docs.conda.io/en/latest/) or the python package manager [pip](https://pypi.org/project/pip/).
-Hecatomb relies on [conda](https://docs.conda.io/en/latest/) (and [mamba](https://github.com/mamba-org/mamba))
-to ensure portability and ease of installation of its dependencies.
+Hecatomb relies on [conda](https://docs.conda.io/en/latest/) to ensure portability and ease of installation of its dependencies.
 All of Hecatomb's dependencies are installed during installation or runtime, so you don't have to worry about a thing!

 ## Links